Bringing Dinoski to Life

 More than just ski suits, we want people to feel like they are adding a new member of the family to their ski trips.
 We want kids to feel like their suit is their best friend.

-To do this, we found an amazing children's illustrator on Instagram called Jane Foster (check her out she's amazing) and asked if she could create a character and storybook for each suit design which would be included with every order.
+To do this, we found an amazing children's illustrator on Instagram called Jane Foster and asked if she could create a character for each ski-suit and a storybook for each suit design which would be included with every order.

 LEARNING: INVEST MONEY AND LOVE IN BRANDING